sgladkoff/goldpan/docs/hakutaku.md

 After setting up the options, choose a file to be uploaded and press Upload.
 You will be asked to confirm your selection of a language pair, and, after the upload is complete, you will be able to download an information file containing the statistics for this upload (records added, duplicates removed and uninformative records excluded, as well as total processing time).

 ![hakutaku_import](hakutaku_import.png)

+There is a limit to the size of the **TM** files that you may upload.
+A registered user may upload files with the size of 10 Mb or less, and a moderator (external or reliable) may upload 100 Mb or less.
+Subscription users are not limited on the upload size, but their files will still have to go through the moderation process.

+## The Project TM Tab

+## The Approve TM Tab